 - Coming-Out Story: Part of the reason that Matt killed himself was that when he came out to his parents, his father wasn't accepting.

 - Driven to Suicide: Matt, before the beginning of the book.

 - Offing the Offspring: Sara's father to Matt, and to Sara, to a lesser extent.

-- Old Shame: Sara's father lost his job as a police officer due to a vaguely described incident a few years before the book's start.
+- Old Shame: In universe.
+Sara's father lost his job as a police officer due to a vaguely described incident a few years before the book's start.

 - The Reveal: Matt is gay and in a relationship with Jay.

 - Secret Relationship: Matt and Jay were in one before the start of the book.

 - Suspiciously Similar Substitute: An interesting example - Sara and eventually her father sometimes pretend that Zachary is Matt so that it doesn't feel like as much of a loss to them.